SPATIAL RELATIONSHIPS:

 Overlay: Mine

-Spaces linked by a common space
+Spaces linked by a common space are

 In the photo below of Emory University & Hospital, the bridge linked the two building on either side of it together.